julianlam/feps/fep/fe34/fep-fe34.md

 - All pages of a collection are expected to be owned by the same actor.

 Authorization recommendations provided in this document still apply in such cases.

+## Cross-origin relationships

+Relationships between objects with different origins are also possible.
+In that case, the same-origin policy can be bypassed, but the relationship MUST be confirmed by both origins.

+Examples:

+- An activity can be signed with a key of different origin if that key is referenced from the actor document.
+- An object can be deleted by an actor of different origin if that actor is specified as a moderator for the context to which the object belongs.

 ## References